Skip to Main Content

 What are the drone regulations for filming in Romania?

+Here is the breakdown.
 Drone filming in Romania is regulated by Romanian Civil Aeronautical Authority (AACR).
-Required for all drones; EU drone regulations apply; registration via AACR.
-The maximum flight altitude is 120m, and no-fly zones include airports and controlled airspace, Parliament Palace and government buildings in Bucharest, military installations, Danube Delta Biosphere Reserve without authorization.
-Commercial filming permits require 2-4 weeks for specific category permits.
+Needed for all drones.
+EU drone rules apply.
+Sign-ups via AACR.
+The maximum flight altitude is 120m.
+No-fly zones have airports and controlled airspace, Parliament Palace and government buildings in Bucharest, military installations, Danube Delta Biosphere Reserve without sign-off.
+Commercial filming permits need 2-4 weeks for specific type permits.

 What does a drone operator do on a film set?